Alisson-Ribeiro/Git/README.md

-Research purposes only
+# Git commands with description for later reference

-Git commands with description for later reference
+### Research purposes only

-### Main branches commands
+## Main branches commands
-##  Efficient use of branches is crucial for collaborative and organized development.
+###  Efficient use of branches is crucial for collaborative and organized development.

 * git branch branch-name ---> creates a new branch with the specified name